 Then it was cancelled.

-The stories you will read here are not fictional.
+Their stories are not fictional.
 They belong to real people.
 This is their lives.
 On basic income and off.

 Share their stories.

-BI=Healthier food=less seizures I live in Thunder Bay, am 51 and have uncontrolled seizures from epilepsy.
+living in fear of homelessness again! - i too was on ODSP with all its limitations for many years. because of poverty and trying to feed my kids that i got on weekends and holidays with no other support, i attempted t return to work in constant pain..after getting the OBIPP i was able to look for an apartment in Lindsay…i was...
+BI=Healthier food=less seizures - I live in Thunder Bay, am 51 and have uncontrolled seizures from epilepsy.
 Before being accepted on BI, I was on ODSP.
 The increase in money while on BI allowed me to buy healthier food, which has helped decrease the amount and severity of the Grand Mal seizures I have.
 It was so nice knowing...
-From PTSD and ODSP to Hope and Then Back to Hopelessness Before I got onto the Basic Income Program I had been a recipient of ODSP for many years, due to PTSD.
+From PTSD and ODSP to Hope and Then Back to Hopelessness - Before I got onto the Basic Income Program I had been a recipient of ODSP for many years, due to PTSD.
 On ODSP I often had to pick between bills or groceries and frequented food banks.
 I had to buy all of my clothing used, only owning for myself 5 shirts and 4 pairs of...
-After 7 months on the BIP -We were nearly stress free =Husbands hair had stopped falling out after we left ODSP and was growing back -Migraines and seizures have been cut in half meaning less pills and pain -Fainting spells have been reduced allowing me to take the pills less often -More able to focus on getting my memory problems under...
-Basic Income and the Disabled At twenty, I was diagnosed with four mental illnesses.
+After 7 months on the BIP - -We were nearly stress free =Husbands hair had stopped falling out after we left ODSP and was growing back -Migraines and seizures have been cut in half meaning less pills and pain -Fainting spells have been reduced allowing me to take the pills less often -More able to focus on getting my memory problems under...
+Basic Income and the Disabled - At twenty, I was diagnosed with four mental illnesses.
 It took most of 10 years to correctly diagnose my problems and figure out how to treat them; then, eight years ago, I lost all of the vision in my left eye and 90% in my right.
 During those ten years, in spite of my struggles,...
-Having tasted the freedom of Basic Income, i refuse the Chains of ODSP.
-The Ontario Basic Income Program gave me back my Dignity .
-I felt that my community was showing me, I was a valued member.
-By putting money where its mouth is, and equally important, where my mouth is.
-Rather than Poverty the forced upon me by my Government with its Ontario Disability Support Program and...